openaq/docs.openaq.org/src/content/docs/using-the-api/dates-datetimes.md

 When using dates with the OpenAQ API, it's important to understand that they represent the start of a time period.
-For example, a date like 2024-01-01 represents the January 1st, 2024, and a year like 2024-01-01 represents the that calendar year, 2024.
+For example, a date like 2024-01-01 represents January 1st, 2024, and a year like 2024-01-01 represents the calendar year, 2024.
 This contrasts with how datetimes are handled in the system, where they represent the end of a time period.
 In other words, while a date marks the start of a specific day or year, a datetime indicates when that